cse210-fa24-group3/cse210-fa24-group3/specs/adrs/0005-Git-Commit-Button-for-Export.md

 Accepted

 ## Context
-Our team is developing a journaling tool for developers to store notes, ideas, and project documentation.
-Currently, all data is stored in Notion's cloud, but Notion’s storage format is inconsistent with other project and versioning records, making it harder to locate and cross-reference information.
-To improve data accessibility and unify storage methods across projects, we aim to implement a “Git Commit” button, allowing users to export journal entries directly to Git repositories where they can be versioned and integrated with the rest of their codebase.
+Our team is building a journaling tool designed for developers to capture notes, ideas, and project documentation.
+Unlike similar tools (such as Notion), which store data in their proprietary cloud with a format that doesn't align well with other project and versioning systems, our tool aims to make it easier to locate and cross-reference information.
+To address this and unify storage methods across projects, we aim to implement a "Git Commit" button that enables users to export journal entries directly to Git repositories.
+These entries can then be subject to version control and integrated with the rest of the codebase.

 ## Decision
-To implement a Git Commit button for exporting to Git, we will create a feature in API using NodeJS and Express that allows users to sync selected entries with their Git repositories.
+To implement a Git Commit button for exporting to Git, we will create a feature that allows users to sync selected entries with their Git repositories.
 This will add value by providing robust version control, enhancing collaboration, and improving traceability of changes over time.

 ## Consequences
 ### Positive: